MarcoZulianiE/Tesis/api/transportation/README.md

-# API: Uber
+# API: Transportation

-This API simulates the **Uber** service used in the integration scenario proposed in the thesis.
-Its purpose is to represent the ride booking system.
+This API simulates the **Transportation** service used in the integration scenario proposed in the project.
+Its purpose is to represent the transportation booking system.

 ## 0. Index